tub-rip/dvs_integrator_conv_skeleton/README.md

 End the program execution with `Ctrl + C` keyboard shortcut.

-## TO DO:
+## (Optional) Possible extensions:
-- Allow for different contrast sensitivity depending on the polarity (using a parameter in dynamic reconfigure)
+- Interaction (using dynamic reconfigure).
+Add a parameter in the dynamic reconfigure GUI to change the contrast sensitivity online.
-- Display events using a fixed number of them (currently we are displaying the events as arranged in ROS messages)
-- Display events using a fixed time interval
-- Allow interaction (using dynamic reconfifure), to change the number of events or the size of the time slice.
-Use a parameter to control the rate of output images published (number of events or Delta-t).
+- Currently we are displaying the events as they are arranged in the ROS messages.
+Add a parameter that allows to control the rate at which the reconstructed image is published.
+Use, for example a fixed number of events or a fixed time interval.

 ## Reference